Grime (video game): Plot

 Upon annihilating the Coda, the Spiral Heart ascends the Worldpillar, seeing memories that depict the giants' realization that Spiral Hearts are beginning to form, consuming them from inside.
 Shidra captures the Spiral Heart and attempts to convert them into a Stoneborn to stop the apocalypse forever.
+Should the Spiral Heart give in, they will be turned into a Stoneborn identical to their initial appearance, but missing the black hole head.
 Should the Spiral Heart choose to escape, they fight and slay Shidra, and climb to the Peak of Creation.
 There, they see several other fully-grown Spiral Hearts that have consumed their own giants.
 The Spiral Heart reaches their true form, ending all life within the giant they are shown to reside in.

+As of the Tinge of Terror DLC, the Spiral Heart has a third option by which to end the game, this being the Reality Shift.
+If the player chooses to do this, the Spiral Heart will use their power to rip open a portal to a new reality (thus initiating a cutscene reminiscent of the one that opens the game when starting for the first time) and start the game over with everything they already possess, with no known limit to the number of times they are able to Reality Shift.

 Gameplay

 Grime has been described as a Soulslike-influenced Metroidvania.
 In the game, the player controls "The Vessel," which is an incredibly strong being born of "levolam," the world's concept of earth, and who has what appears to be a black hole for a head.
 It is a sidescrolling platformer designed to be difficult through "tough combat" and "rigorous platforming."
 Unlike most other soulslike games, in Grime, the player does not lose progress upon death; the game, however, does retain the bonfire concept, except the bonfire itself is replaced with an obelisk made out of levolam called a "surrogate."
 At each surrogate, The Vessel is able to increase its stats and learn new abilities using "mass," the game's currency and experience point system.

 The Vessel landing a hit on one of the game's bosses for 66 damage - The Vessel's four essential metrics are located in the top left of the image and its mass on the bottom right.